srp33/ExpressionAble/shapeshifter/README.md

     ...
     elif type.lower() == 'gct': return GCTFile(filePath,type)
 ```
-Finally, a clause should be added in the `SSFile.__determine_extension()` function that indicates what file extension or extensions correspond to your file type.
+A clause should be added in the `SSFile.__determine_extension()` function that indicates what file extension or extensions correspond to your file type.
 This method should return the name of your file type when a file name has the extension related to your file type.
 The purpose
 of this function is to enable ShapeShifter to infer file types based on file extensions.
 If I were adding support for Parquet files, whose file extension is '.pq', my code would look like this: